 Composition of the Diablo Canyon Decommissioning Engagement Panel

 The Diablo Canyon Decommissioning Engagement Panel (DCDEP) is comprised of representatives from the local community.

-The current (2024-2025) member's complete profiles can be found by following this link.
-The members of the DCDEP in 2024 were:
+The current member's complete profiles can be found by following this link.
+2021-22 DCDEP members are as follows: